Trail of the Pink Panther

 Trail of the Pink Panther is a 1982 comedy film directed by Blake Edwards and starring Peter Sellers.
 It is the seventh film in The Pink Panther series, the first film in the series following Sellers' death and also the last in which he appeared as Inspector Clouseau.
 Sellers died 18 months before production began; his performance consists entirely of his deleted scenes and outtakes from previous films.
-Although the Sellers estate sued United Artists and the unauthorized use of the footage was ruled illegal, the film was allowed to be released.
-The newly shot material in the film stars Joanna Lumley as journalist Marie Jouvet searching for the missing Clouseau – and running afoul of the inspector's enemies who do not wish to see him return.
+Although the Sellers estate sued United Artists and the use of the footage was ruled illegal, the film was allowed to be released.
+The newly shot material in the film stars Joanna Lumley as journalist Marie Jouvet searching for the missing Clouseau and running afoul of the inspector's enemies who do not wish to see him return.
+The film was also the first installment in the franchise to be released by Metro-Goldwyn-Mayer following its merger with United Artists, the franchise's original owner and distributor, a year earlier.

 Plot

 When the famous Pink Panther diamond is stolen again from Lugash, Chief Inspector Clouseau is called on the case despite protests by Chief Inspector Dreyfus.
 While on the case, Clouseau is pursued by the Mafia.
 Clouseau first goes to London to interrogate Sir Charles Litton (having forgotten that he lives in Southern France).
 Travelling to the airport, he accidentally blows up his car trying to fix a pop-out lighter, but mistakenly believes it an assassination attempt, and disguises himself in a heavy cast on the flight, which causes complications in the air and on land.
 He then is led to an awkward introduction to the Scotland Yard detectives at Heathrow Airport.
 Meanwhile, Dreyfus learns from Scotland Yard that Libyan terrorists have marked Clouseau for assassination, but permits him to continue.
 At the hotel, Clouseau has a miscommunication with the hotel clerk and gets knocked out a window several times, trying to get his message from Dreyfus.

 Clouseau's flight disappears over the ocean en route to Lugash, and Marie Jouvet, a television reporter covering the story, sets out to interview those who knew him best.
 Among the people she interviews are Dreyfus; Hercule Lajoy; Cato Fong; and former jewel thief Sir Charles Litton, who is married to Clouseau's ex-wife Lady Simone.